Moulali1995/redis-message-queue/README.md

 # redis-message-queue

 Message queues using redis.
-Create and add jobs to queue and let the redis queue processor do the job.
+Create and add jobs to queue and let the redis queue processor do the job in background.

 Getting set up :+1:
 ## Required software/tools